-Midwest Art Conservation Center is a resource for cultural and professional institutions and private individuals.
+Midwest Art Conservation Center is a resource for non-profit institutions, government entities, artists, corporations and individuals.
 Our staff of Senior Conservators, Conservators and Associate Conservators has renowned expertise in the treatment of works of art and historic artifacts.
 Committed to continuing professional education, they bring the most current standards, materials, and techniques to their daily practice.
 Art and objects of extraordinary value are entrusted to the center each day.

-The Midwest Art Conservation Center is a non-profit regional center for the preservation and conservation of art and artifacts, providing treatment, education, and training for museums, historical societies, libraries, other cultural institutions, artists, and the public.
+The Midwest Art Conservation Center is a non-profit organization for the preservation and conservation of art and artifacts, providing treatment, education, and training for museums, historical societies, libraries, other cultural institutions, artists, and the public.

 The Code of Ethics and Guidelines for Practice of the American Institute for Conservation of Historic and Artistic Works governs the methodology and standards behind all elements of MACC’s treatments and programming.
 At the core of this code is an informed respect for the cultural property, its unique character and significance, and the legacies of the people or person who created it.